TuurDutoit/game2go/README.md

 ###TODO

+We'll try to keep this up-to-date, but we aren't perfect :smiley:.
+For a more up-to-date version, check the issue tracker, [on Github
+][2]
 - [ ] Collisions for objects
   - [x] Add .updateObjectColliders()
   - [ ] Think of a way to easily implement collisions for object (and their respective consequences/callbacks)
   - [ ] Implement that
-- [ ] Easier positioning of Player
+- [ ] Better positioning of Player
   - [ ] Think about most easy, clear and semantic way of position the game and the player
   - [ ] Implement that concept
 - [ ] Animations / Frames